quickapps/docs/en/developers/notifications-api.rst

 - {{site:login-url}}

-For example, the subject "Hello {{user:name}}!" will be converted to "Hello John!" when message is sent to John user.
+For example, the subject "Hello {{user:name}}!" will be converted to "Hello John!" when message is send to John user.

 If you need to provide customized variables you must overwrite the ``_parseVariables()`` method as follow: